-- receive an end of term evaluation of "satisfactory" or higher from your coop employer; - satisfactorily complete and submit all assigned course work (including the group discussions); and - achieve an acceptable standard of participation in your course work.
+- receive an end of term evaluation of "satisfactory" or higher from your co-op employer; - satisfactorily complete and submit all assigned course work; and - achieve an acceptable standard of participation in your course work.

-Without successfully completing all of the assigned exercises, you will not earn a pass for PBRL 2288.
+Without successfully completing all of the assigned exercises, you will not earn a pass for PBRL 3388.
 A failing grade in a co-op program results in dismissal from the program.